betelgeuse-7/betelgeuse-7.github.io/a-new-programming-language.md

 ***There is already X. Why are you reinventing the wheel?***

 I have so much respect for people who value reinventing things.
-I have that respect not for people who are reinventing things just for the sole purpose of feeling *different* than other people (high ego).
-I have that respect for people who are reinventing things in the hopes that he will gain a deeper understanding of the various choices one would have and trade-offs one would face in the design and implementation of *the thing*.
+I have that respect not for people who are reinventing things just for the sole purpose of feeling different than other people.
+I have that respect for people who are reinventing things in the hopes that he will gain a deeper understanding of the various choices one would have and trade-offs one would face in the design and implementation of the thing.

 I believe you figured out the motivation behind my attempt of utter stupidness behind this undertaking of a mission so unnecessary and so hard.
-(I have to say I love exaggerating, and dramatizing things.
-That's my taste in sarcasm.)
+(I sometimes exaggerate things.)

 ### How ?

 By building a compiler...

 I built a compiler (or a transpiler, should I say?) that takes Quoi source code, and outputs Go source code.
 Quoi is a toy language.
-Go is **not** a toy language.
+Go is not a toy language.

 So, I can say I have some experience in building compilers though `qc` (Quoi compiler) didn't have a lot of complex parts.
 I didn't implement optimization passes.
-I didn't implement register allocation (because I wasn't targeting a machine language like x86 or ARM).
+I didn't implement register allocation.
 Quoi doesn't have modules, so I didn't implement anything like modules or packages.

 But this time I will probably be dealing with these.
 At first, I want the compiler to be able to produce x86-64 code that runs on 64-bit Linux machines.

 ### Possible features of the language

-Although I can't say I know a lot of things about programming language design and PL Theory, I can list a few things I would want my language to have (Of course I will learn more about these things before starting to design the language).
+Although I can't say I know a lot of things about programming language design and PL Theory, I can list a few things I would want my language to have.

 - Static typing
-    I can't imagine favoring dynamic typing over this one.

 - Type inference
-    Not a full type inference (is it called that?) found in languages like F#, OCaml or Haskell.
+    Not a full type inference found in languages like F#, OCaml or Haskell.
 Rather, a basic inference (You will have to specify the types of function parameters, for example).

 - Automatic memory management
     I have to admit I picked this one to have an opportunity to implement a garbage collector.
 So, we can say this language will not be best suited to high-performance systems because of performance penalties brought about by GC pauses.

 - Composite types
-    Structs, arrays, lists (dynamic arrays), records (or maps, or records, or dictionaries, or associative arrays, or ...), tuples
+    Structs, arrays, lists (dynamic arrays), records (or maps, records, dictionaries, associative arrays), tuples

 - First-class functions
     Functions as values.
 Function signatures.